mt-ag/LCT-Documentation/docs/guides/using-lct/administration.md

 ## Tag Management

-On this page, you can freely edit add, edit and delete Worksheet Tags.
+On this page, you can freely add, edit and delete Worksheet Tags.
 Optionally, you can provide descriptions to your tags.
 Both the name and the description will be visible in the _Edit Worksheet_ dialog.